Steemhunt/mint.club-sdk/README.md

 ### useBuyWithMint

-This hook is used to calculate the output amount of certain MINT-based token with the input of either `USD` or `MINT` value.
+This hook is used to convert MINT token to MINT-based token.

 Usage